goatshriek/stumpless/docs/roadmap.md

 takes longer than expected.

 ## 1.5.0 (next minor release)
- * [ADD] **C++ language bindings**
-   While it is possible to use C code directly from C++, it would be a better user experience to have a native, object-oriented interface to use.
-This would allow higher-level language features like operator overloading and runtime polymorphism to be used to create a cleaner API.
  * [ADD] **Logging functions that can be compiled out** A common logging idiom is to log at different verbosity levels, and use different levels in different contexts, for example debug during development,